Audio-Cogito: Towards Deep Audio Reasoning in Large Audio Language Models: Introduction

 Despite these efforts, current LARMs still exhibit limited and unstable reasoning capabilities, as demonstrated by their performance on benchmarks like MMAR~\cite{mmar} and MMAU-Pro~\cite{mmau-pro}.
 A typical phenomenon is that these models often produce rigid and structured reasoning traces that lack deep audio grounding.
 Especially in complex acoustic environments, they remain susceptible to logical inconsistencies and the misinterpretation of subtle acoustic cues.
 We attribute these limitations primarily to the scarcity of high-quality audio reasoning datasets.
 Current public audio datasets, such as AudioSet~\cite{audioset}, AudioCaps~\cite{audiocaps}, and Clotho~\cite{clotho}, typically provide brief labels or captions that are insufficient to cultivate deep audio reasoning.
 While a handful of audio reasoning datasets exist~\cite{ Audio-reasoner, AudioFlamingo3}, they predominantly focus on shallow reasoning tasks.
 Furthermore, constructing datasets with complex reasoning traces relies heavily on closed-source models like Gemini 2.5 Pro~\cite{gemini2.5}.
 This reliance not only leads to substantial annotation costs and hinders reproducibility but also introduces incompatible inference formats across architectures, further constraining the practical applicability of existing resources.

 To address these challenges, this study proposes \textbf{Audio-Cogito}\footnote{“Cogito” is Latin for “I think”}, a fully open-source solution that elicits deep audio reasoning capabilities in LALMs without reliance on proprietary APIs.
 We design \textbf{Cogito-Pipe}, a systematic pipeline for constructing high-quality audio reasoning datasets.
 The Cogito-Pipe consists of four stages, namely Data Collection, QA Construction, CoT Generation, and Quality Verification.
 During Data Collection, we aggregate diverse metadata across sound, speech, and music domains, followed by the synthesis of instruction pairs in the QA Construction stage.
 Subsequently, we generate reasoning trajectories via self-distillation during the CoT generation stage.
 By employing the same model for both reasoning data generation and fine-tuning, we ensure consistency in reasoning patterns and mitigate performance degradation often caused by mismatched logic.
 Finally, a dual-verification strategy ensures data quality and reliability.
-Experimental results on the MMAR benchmark demonstrate that Audio-Cogito achieves superior performance, establishing a new state-of-the-art (SOTA) among open-source models and even surpassing several proprietary systems.
-Furthermore, Audio-Cogito secured top-tier performance in the Interspeech 2026 Audio Reasoning Challenge\cite{interspeech2026audioreasoning}, exhibiting particularly strong capabilities in mixed-domains reasoning tasks.
+Experimental results on the MMAR benchmark demonstrate that Audio-Cogito achieves superior performance.
+Furthermore, Audio-Cogito secured top-tier performance in the Interspeech 2026 Audio Reasoning Challenge\cite{interspeech2026audioreasoning}, exhibiting strong capabilities in mixed-domains reasoning tasks.

-Our main contributions are: \begin{itemize} \item We propose Audio-Cogito, built on Qwen3-Omni-Thinking, which utilizes self-distillation to substantially enhance the deep reasoning capabilities of LALMs. \item We introduce Cogito-Pipe, a fully open-source four-stage pipeline for constructing high-quality and diverse audio reasoning data. \item We release a large-scale audio reasoning dataset with 545k high-quality samples spanning multiple audio domains. \item Audio-Cogito achieves top-tier performance in the Interspeech 2026 Audio Reasoning Challenge and sets new SOTA results among open-source models on the MMAR benchmark, even surpassing several proprietary systems. \end{itemize}
+Our main contributions are: \begin{itemize} \item We propose Audio-Cogito, built on Qwen3-Omni-Thinking, which utilizes self-distillation to substantially enhance the deep reasoning capabilities of LALMs. \item We introduce Cogito-Pipe, a fully open-source four-stage pipeline for constructing high-quality and diverse audio reasoning data. \item We release a large-scale audio reasoning dataset\footnote{https://github.com/llh666521/Audio-Cogito} with 545k high-quality samples spanning multiple audio domains. \item Audio-Cogito achieves top-tier performance in the Interspeech 2026 Audio Reasoning Challenge and sets new SOTA results among open-source models on the MMAR benchmark, even surpassing several proprietary systems. \end{itemize}